 Jeremiah 31:1-31NIV New International Version Translations

-1 “At that time,” declares the LORD, “I will be the God of all the families of Israel, and they will be my people.”
-2 This is what the LORD says: “The people who survive the sword will find favor in the wilderness; I will come to give rest to Israel.”
-3 The LORD appeared to us in the past, saying: “I have loved you with an everlasting love; I have drawn you with unfailing kindness.
+1 “At that time,” declares the LORD, “I will be the God of all the clans of Israel, and they will be my people.”
+2 This is what the LORD says: “The people who survive the sword will find favor in the desert; I will come to give rest to Israel.”
+3 The LORD appeared to us in the past, saying: “I have loved you with an everlasting love; I have drawn you with loving-kindness.

 Items for Discussion